 - Grease with additional oil if needed.

-- Pour batter onto griddle.
+- Using a measuring cup pour a scoop of batter onto griddle.
 I use a 1/3 cup measuring cup.

 - Once the top of the pancake is covered with bubbles that pop and stay open, the pancake is ready to flip.

 - To ensure the second side is done, use spatula to lift the pancake a little and take a peak.

 - Once the pancake is done place on plate and serve with maple syrup.

 - I use Better Batter’s gluten free flour for all my baking and it already contains xanthan gum.
 If your flour does not, and most don’t, you’ll need to add 1/2 tsp of xanthan gum to the ingredients.

 - You can use fresh, frozen, or dried blueberries.
 Just remember if you use frozen your pancakes will be blueish-grey from the blueberry juice.

 - To use dried blueberries, place berries in a bowl and cover with 1 cup of warm water to rehydrate.
 You could mix them directly in the batter but you will need to add more liquid because the dried berries will pull the liquid from the batter to rehydrate.

 - Store any remaining gluten free blueberry pancakes in ziptop bag in the refrigerator.
 The pancakes should keep well for up to two days.